Gameonn/react-movies/README.md

 7. Movies in the nomination list should be able to be removed.
 8. Display a banner when the user has 5 nominations.

-## Live Application URL

-The Application is deployed on Github https://aditya-sridhar.github.io/simple-reactjs-app

 ## Prerequisites

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).